felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 The final data is returned by the function for further processing.

 In an attempt to standardize the importing of data sets from the `gkwdata.h5` files, a new class `GKWData(path, poten_timestep)` is added.
-Upon initialization, all neccessary data sets are read from file, reformatted for easier access and saved as class variables.
+Upon initialization, all necessary data sets are read from file, reformatted for easier access and saved as class variables.
 This avoids the use of pseudo constants.

 On the same note the class `ToPoVisData` is added as singular variable that is being returned, when called from within another script.